Music Practice Building, Room 219

 Attendance and Participation:

 Class members are expected to attend all classes, as learning in the class is enhanced by the attendance of all.
-More than two absences may result in the course grade being lowered .5, and .5 for each additional absence beyond that.
+More than two absences may result in the course grade being lowered.
 There is no such thing as an excused or unexcused absence, so save your absences for when you really need them, like when you are sick.
 I appreciate knowing why you miss a class, but notification is not required.
 If you have an unusual situation that results in extended absence, please contact me so that I am aware of the situation and can make arrangements to meet your instructional needs.

 There will be frequent class activities based on the readings that require participation, and students are expected to be prepared.
 Class participation will be factored into grading.
 This means doing the required reading every day before class so that discussion can be as meaningful as possible.